 June 16 – July 15, 2023 (4 weeks)

-Our summer study abroad program in Japan “Critical Studies on Food Systems & Sustainability” is based in the city of Osaka “the food capital of Japan”.
+Our summer study abroad program in Japan “Biocultural Landscapes of Japan” is based in the Ishikawa Prefecture.
 Students explore the food cultures and systems of contemporary Japan through interdisciplinary, and multisensory learning experiences.

 The program includes a colloquia series with a focus on the above themes as well as nutrition in Japan and includes, among others:

 - Depopulation and a new role for regional universities